fjcalzado/Asynchronous-Javascript/readme.md

 Compare this improved example with the original version of `checkServer` seen in [Promises](#promises) section, they are equivalent.
 Now, however, `await` statement will take care of the promise returned by `fetch` for you.
 Let's call it the fetch promise.
 So, the `resolveCallback` for the fetch promise will automatically be setup with the pending tasks in our `async` function: the assignment of the response and the second line that returns.
 Then, the rest of the `async` function will be executed asynchronously once the fetch promise is resolved.
 As a result, we can write our code inline and sequentially without the need for callbacks.

 In the practice, this behaviour is equivalent to say that the `await` operator '*pauses the execution*' or '*waits for a promise*'.
-You may have read this definition before, but be careful, it suggests the wrong idea that `await` blocks or waits synchronously.
+You may have read this definition before, but be careful, it suggests the wrong idea that `await` blocks or waits synchronously, and it does not.

 ### Error handling